snkpgithub/ReaDocMind.AI/README.md

 - **Ollama LLM** (for local AI responses)
 - **Vector Database (InMemory)** (for fast retrieval)
 - **PDFPlumber** (for document parsing)
+- **DeepSeek LLM** (for document understanding and question answering)

+---

+## 🔍 How **DeepSeek** Works in ReadMind.AI
+**DeepSeek LLM** is an advanced AI model that powers document understanding and question-answering in ReadMind.AI.
+Here's how it works:

+1. **PDF Processing**: The document text is extracted using **PDFPlumber**.
+2. **Text Chunking & Embeddings**: The extracted text is broken into smaller chunks and converted into vector representations using **DeepSeek embeddings**.
+3. **Vector Search**: When a user asks a question, the app searches for relevant document chunks using similarity search.
+4. **AI-Powered Answering**: The retrieved context is fed into **DeepSeek LLM**, which generates concise and factual responses.
+5. **Interactive UI**: The processed information is displayed in a conversational chat interface for easy readability.

+DeepSeek enhances **accuracy, relevance, and AI reasoning**, making ReadMind.AI a **powerful research assistant**.

 ---